ivanthecoder1/v4/content/jobs/Peak Systems/index.md

 url: 'https://peaksystemsinc.com/'
 ---

-- Provided technical support to CitiBank employees, addressing & troubleshooting any computer hardware and software issues
+- Provided technical support to over 40 CitiBank employees, addressing & troubleshooting any computer hardware and software issues
 - Reduced company equipment downtime by maintaining accurate inventory of company hardware through documentation and organization
 - Reconfigured and aided in the setup of PCs, and other computer hardware for CitiBank employees